Leishangthem Tonthoingambi Devi: Early life and education

-She is a B. Com graduate and has taken keen interest in performing arts since very young age.
+She is a B.Com. graduate and has taken keen interest in performing arts since very young age.
 Tonthoi loves sports and has actively been volunteering in social service since her childhood.
 She completed her master's in social work from Manipur University.
 As a student, she was part of the University's women football team which participated in All India Women Football tournament.
 She has also been trained in playing the traditional music instrument, Pena.
 Before joining NSD, she took a three-month acting class in the early month of 2007 under Oja Niladhaja Khuman.
 She has also completed her one-year residential certificate course in Theatre in Education from National School of Drama, Tripura.

 Career

 Leishangthem appeared in feature films, Doordarshan serials and ISTV serials.

-She has also been trained in playing the traditional music instrument Pena.

-She took a three-month acting class in the early month of 2007 under Oja Niladhaja Khuman.
 Her first film is Nangna Thawaini, where she was playing heroine's friend, alongside Kamala and Gung in a supporting role.
 After this, she has done a number of Manipuri films.
 Among the notable ones are Loibataare Ta Raju, Thoicha, Amamba Sayon (Resurrection), Eepaktuda the lake, Leipaklei, Nungshibee Kabaw Valley, Beragee Bomb, Pallepfam and Phijigee Mani.

 She has also produced a Manipuri film titled Beragee Bomb under the banner of Chingkhurakpa Arts along with her brother.
 Her Manipuri film Pallepfam and her Assamese film Borxharanya got entries at the 10th edition of Habitat Film Festival.
 She also acted in an Assamese film Ishu which went on to won the National Award for Best Feature Film in Assamese 2017.

 Her 2019 film Eigi Kona won the National Film Award for Best Feature Film in Manipuri at the 67th National Film Awards.
 She played a supporting role in the film.

+Her performance as Leima in the 2024 film Langdai Ama was recognized by Screen Echoes Manipur as one of the Best Eight Performances in Manipuri Cinema of the Last Decade.
+The Signpost News praised Tonthoi’s performance in the film as “quietly commanding”, noting her ability to convey pain, pride, and vulnerability with authenticity and emotional depth, calling it the heart of the film.